AbhinavTuli/Sarcasm-Detection-In-Amazon-Reviews/README.md

     3. EXT - [E] Extroversion. (outgoing/energetic vs. solitary/reserved)
     4. AGR - [A] Agreeableness. (friendly/compassionate vs. challenging/detached)
     5. NER- [N] Neuroticism. (sensitive/nervous vs. secure/confident)
+- The architecture we used for training the personality was a CNN architecture.
+It consists of a word embedding layer of 300 dimension,kernel size of 3,4 and 5 initially with a Feature map size of 50, a max pooling layer of 2 and for the second convolution layer we used a kernel size of 2 with 100 feature maps, and finally a FC layer of 80 (After a lot of experimentation)
 - For personality, we had run couple of experiments dabbling with sending the complete text as well as chunking the text into sentences and then sending them to the network.
 We observed that chunking the text into sentences performed slightly better than sending the complete text.
 - For our experiment above we experimented with varied number of fully connected layer at the end.
 We tabulate our results below for both experiments down below.
 ### Complete text